rikonaka/HackerOneX/README.md

+# HackerOnE

+Some useful tools in one binary file.

-# This is a search tool for search Vulnerability
+## search Vulnerability

 Download it from the release page or compile it yourself.